BrennaMathu/Portfolio/ParkourLeap.md

 ![SpawnLevels_Method](/assets/img/Parkour_Leap_SpawnLevels.png)

 # Player Movement
-The game checks if the floor is within 1.5 U, if the player presses Space & if the gamemanager allows movement before the player can jump.
+The game checks if the floor is within 1.5 U, if the player presses Space, and if the gamemanager allows movement before the player can jump.
 If the player collides with the side of a level it tells the gamemanager to stop allowing movement, stopping the velocity and letting the player fall down.

 ![Raycast_Collision](/assets/img/Parkour_Leap_Raycast_&_Collision.png)